-The Macedon Ranges Regional Netball Complex was officially opened on the 17 August 2016 in conjunction with the Macedon Ranges Netball Association’s (MRNA) annual tournament day.
+The Macedon Ranges Regional Netball Complex, which is located on the west of Barringo Road, was officially opened on the 17 August 2016 in conjunction with the Macedon Ranges Netball Association’s (MRNA) annual tournament day.

 The complex has been a dream of the MRNA and former Gisborne Netball Association for over 20 years.
 The project was funded by State and Commonwealth funding, council, Bendigo Bank and the MRNA,

 The complex consists of 8 outdoor netball courts (2 with lighting), car parking and a new pavilion.